xyproto/distrodetector/README.md

 Pull requests for additional systems are welcome!

 ## Installation of the distro utility

-The `distro` utility can be used as a drop-in replacement for the `distro` command that comes with `python-distro`.

 Installation of the development version of the `distro` utility: